Actor Headshots

 How Many Headshots Do Actors Really Need — and Why It Matters

-Most actors either submit too few looks or way too many.
-The right number, the right kind of variety, and how casting directors actually use a headshot package in evaluation.
+Most actors submit too few looks or too many.
+The right number, the right variety, and how casting directors actually use a headshot package.

 Chris McCarthy